-(j) Grease, Oil and or Sand Interceptors or Traps.

-General.
-Grease Traps, Grease Interceptors, and oil, and or sand (1) interceptors or traps shall be provided when, as required by State or local plumbing code, the Control Authority, or the Plumbing Inspector, they are necessary for the proper handling of liquid Wastes containing oil or greaseFats, Oil, or Grease (FOG) in amounts that exceed the Discharge limits or prohibitions or have the potential to cause Interference, or any flammable Wastes, sand, or other prohibited Wastes except that such interceptors or traps shall not be required for single-family private living quarters.
-All interceptors and traps shall conform to Wisconsin Plumbing Code and be of a type and capacity approved by the Control Authority and the Plumbing Inspector, and shall be readily and easily accessible for cleaning and inspection.
-Domestic Wastewater flows shall not be allowed into Grease Traps, Grease Interceptors, or oil or sand interceptors or traps.
+(j) Grease, Oil and Sand Interceptors or Traps.
+Grease, oil, and sand interceptors or traps shall be provided when, as required by State or local plumbing code or the Plumbing Inspector, they are necessary for the proper handling of liquid Wastes containing oil or grease in amounts that exceed the Discharge limits or prohibitions or have the potential to cause Interference, or any flammable Wastes, sand, or other prohibited Wastes except that such interceptors or traps shall not be required for single-family private living quarters.
+All interceptors and traps shall conform to Wisconsin Plumbing Code and be of a type and capacity approved by the Plumbing Inspector and shall be readily and easily accessible for cleaning and inspection.
 The Control Authority reserves the right to inspect all sand and grease interceptors and traps to ensure proper maintenance and effective operation.
-All sand and grease interceptors and traps shall be maintained by the User to be in continuous, efficient operation and in good repair at all times.
-The use of hot water, enzymes, bacteria, chemicals or other agents or devices for the purpose of causing the contents of a Grease Interceptor or Grease Trap to be Discharged into the System is prohibited.Noncompliance, including failure to clean or maintain interceptors or traps in a timely manner in response to a written directive from the Control Authority, may subject the User to penalties, fines, or other enforcement actions in accordance with WMC §29.13 and the Enforcement Response Guidance Plan.
+All sand and grease interceptors and traps shall be maintained by the User to be in continuous, efficient operation at all times.
+Noncompliance, including failure to clean or maintain interceptors or traps in a timely manner in response to a written directive from the Control Authority, may subject the User to penalties, fines, or other enforcement actions in accordance with WMC §29.13 and the Enforcement Response Guidance Plan.
 In the maintaining of these interceptors and traps, the User shall be responsible for the proper removal and disposal by the appropriate means of the captured material and shall maintain for at least 3 years records of the dates and means of disposal which are subject to review by the Control Authority.
 Any removal and hauling of the collected materials not performed by the User's personnel shall be performed by currently-licensed Waste-disposal firms.
 Maintenance records shall be submitted to the Control Authority upon request.